 • Increases carrying capacity by 30–50%, boosting total marketable livestock weight.

-• Reduces annual supplemental feed costs by 15–25% through improved grazing efficiency.
+• Reduces annual supplemental feed costs by 15–25% through efficient grazing.

 Benefits - System